Sourana2004/Sourana2004/README.md

 this is a clone webpage.
-tis is a clone of flipkatt seller page
+this is a clone of flipkatt seller page